cakephp/docs/en/development/routing.rst

     );

 This route would create an instance of ``SlugRoute`` and allow you to implement custom parameter handling.
+You can use plugin route classes using standard :term:`plugin syntax`.

 Handling Named Parameters in URLs
 =================================